 Q: What happens if one breaks?

-A: These floats have been in production for over 30 years, and they really are tough as nails, but things can happen in an industrial setting.
-If you manage to crack one of your floats, assuming that you didn't crush it completely with an excavator or squish it into a pancake between two giant barges (both have happened), the outer shell can be repaired.
+A: Our floats really are tough as nails, but if you manager to puncture a float, it can be repaired.
 If you choose to repair a float, remove it from the pipeline, let it drain in a dry area for a couple days, and use a HDPE plastic welding kit (often advertised as a kayak repair kit - they use the same material).
 This is a kit that comes with a special electric soldering iron-type tool and some plastic welding rod.
 People who kayak use this type of kit to repair their boats after rock damage.
 These kits are obtainable for about $60 on eBay or Amazon.

 Q: How do your floats hold up if the water freezes?
 Will the ice break them?

 Q: How is payment accepted?

 A: For domestic orders totaling up to $7000, we are able to accept payment via credit card, check, or electronic bank transfer.
 Payment for orders totaling over $7000 must be in the form of an electronic bank transfer, company check, or certified bank check.
 We do not accept foreign checks, credit cards from outside North America, or physical personal checks for orders totaling over $7000.
-Payment is due at the time the order is placed, and no order will be placed into our production queue before payment is received.
+Payment is due at the time the order is placed.
 "Net" payment terms are not offered by Silver Lake Fabrication LLC.
 This is a steadfast company policy.
-All prices shown are in USD and are subject to change without prior public notice.
+All quoted prices are in USD and are subject to change at any time.

 Q: How do returns and cancellations work?